 Ads, while they pay the bills for site owners and app developers, can sometime annoy the end user.
 For the desktop browsers, there are a lot of different solutions to eliminate ads.
 But what about on your Android?
-Well, there are some add-ons for Firefox mobile if you use that particular browser.
+Well, there are some add-ons for Firefox on Android if you use that particular browser.
 However, the browser is not the only place for ads on Android.

 Luckily, eliminating the majority of the ads on your Android is a lot easier than you might think.